stackhpc/ansible-collection-fio-perfkit/README.md

 The control `host` may be `localhost`, but the control host must be able to connect to port 8765 on all `fs_client` hosts.

 Equally, the control host may be one of the filesystem clients, but output plots will be generated on the control host and must be retrieved.

+For io500 tests, a single `io500` group of hosts participating in the io500 test should be created.
+The first host listed in the group wil coordinate the io500 MPI jobs.

 ```
 [control]
 localhost ansible_connection=local # Must be able to connect to port 8765 on all clients

 [fs_clients]
+fs-client[01-30]

+[io500]
 fs-client[01-30]
 ```